 In 2014, it was reported that cardiovascular disease accounted for 27% of all deaths in the United Kingdom—only 2% less than cancer.
-This frightening statistic is compounded claims from the World Health Organisation (WHO) that ‘80% of premature heart attacks are preventable’ with a healthy diet and lifestyle.
-In this blog, I will unearth the facts about the causes of cardiovascular disease (CVD), the impacts and the simple—but effective—things you can do to prevent it.
+This frightening statistic is compounded by claims from the World Health Organisation (WHO) that ‘80% of premature heart attacks are preventable with a healthy diet and lifestyle.
+In this blog, I will unearth the facts about the causes of cardiovascular disease (CVD), the impacts, and the simple—but effective—things you can do to prevent it.

 But first, what is CVD?